-Procedure Schedule If substantially identical outfalls are used, the outfall assessed will be rotated among the substantially identical outfalls.
-Samples will be conducted in daylight hours and sampling equipment will consist of a clean, colorless glass or plastic bottle.
-Samples will be collected within the first 30 minutes of an actual discharge from a storm event. • If it is not possible to collect the sample within the first 30 minutes of discharge, the sample must be collected as soon as practicable after the first 30 minutes. • If possible, samples will be obtained from discharges that occur at least 72 hours (three days) from the previous discharge.
+Procedure Schedule Samples will be collected within the first 30 minutes of an actual discharge from a storm event.
+If it is not possible to collect the sample within the first 30 minutes of discharge, the sample must be collected as soon as practicable after the first 30 minutes.
+If possible, samples will be obtained from discharges that occur at least 72 hours (three days) from the previous discharge.

-DOTA will document the results of the quarterly visual assessments and maintain this documentation onsite with their SWPPP and will summarize the findings in the annual report.
+DOTA will document the results of the quarterly visual assessments and maintain this documentation onsite with their SWPPP and will summarize the findings in their annual report.